Oxford University retains top spot for spinout generation in the UK

 Oxford was also found to have the most active cluster for spinouts, with 90 such firms based in the local authority for Oxford alone.

 The report comes after several record-breaking years for innovation in Oxford, tracked by the University’s commercialisation arm, Oxford University Innovation (OUI).
 Through OUI, the University created 31 new companies during the 2020/21 academic year.

 OUI’s own analysis indicates that Oxford’s output is one of the highest in the world over the period, second only to ETH Zurich in Switzerland.
 Investment levels are also at their highest on record, with Oxford companies securing over £1bn in external investment over 2020/21.

-Oxford Science Enterprises, the science business builder and preferred investment partner of Oxford University, also performed well in the rankings.
+Oxford Science Enterprises, the independent investment company, created in 2015 to found, fund and build transformational businesses via its unique partnership with the University of Oxford, also performed well in the rankings.
 The firm has completed the most deals with the highest total value for a fund focused solely on a single institution.

 The report also shares insights into spinouts across the UK, including university equity stakes.
 It demonstrates that Oxford University has taken a mean average of 24.3% in equity across its spinouts since 2011.
 The University’s fact-based approach to equity, which applied until 2021, agreed equity holdings in line with a general trend across all UK universities.
 In 2021, across all UK universities, the average stake was 20.6% and is in line with the University’s new equity position of 20%.